DistributedProofreaders/ebm_builder/README.md

 ## Updating the version of ebookmaker

-To update the version of ebookmaker this tool builds you will need to `pipenv install` the newer ebookmaker package version.
-You may (or may not) need to also adjust the version of pyinstaller or any of the other magical package dependencies specified inside the Pipfile.
+To update the version of ebookmaker this tool builds, install a new version of the ebookmaker package with `pipenv install`:

-For example:
 ```
 pipenv install "ebookmaker==0.9.2"
 ```

+Then re-apply the patch to enable building with pyinstaller and build the new binary as instructed above.
+Depending on the changes within ebookmaker this may require updating the patch and/or the list of hidden imports passed into pyinstaller.

+Be sure and check in the updated `Pipfile` and `Pipfile.lock` along with any other changes before tagging and releasing a new binary.